Toronto People with AIDS Foundation

 Finances

-This charity report is an update that has been sent to Toronto People with AIDS Foundation for review.
-Comments and edits may be forthcoming.
+This charity report is an update that was sent for review to the Toronto People with AIDS Foundation.
+Changes and edits may be forthcoming.

 Financial Review